 Research and Collaboration

-Pacific Northwest Law Group helps companies collaborate with Chinese businesses to develop or improve technologies or products through joint research effort.
+Pacific Northwest Law Group has a wide referral network to help companies collaborate with Chinese businesses to develop or improve technologies or products through joint research effort.
 The respective rights of the collaborators vis-à-vis new developments are protected through well-crafted research and/or collaboration agreements.